Skip to content

 Manage game flow with labels

-The game flow is managed by functions that call labels, jump to labels, go back, close labels...
+The game flow is managed by functions that call labels, jump labels, go back, close labels...
 These functions are in the narration object.

 Run a label